WebAssembly/spec/spectec/test-prose/TEST.md

   c.
 Execute RETURN.

 unop nt unop
-1. Assert: Due to validation, a value is on the top of the stack.
+1. Assert: Due to validation, a value of value type nt is on the top of the stack.
 2. Pop (nt.CONST c_1) from the stack.
 3. If |$unop(unop, nt, c_1)| is 1, then:
   a.
 Let [c] be $unop(unop, nt, c_1).